 Olivia F. Kirtley.
-Ms. Kirtley a certified public accountant, is a business consultant on strategic and corporate governance issues.
+Ms. Kirtley, a certified public accountant, is a business consultant on strategic and corporate governance issues.
 She has served in this capacity during the past five years.
 Ms. Kirtley brings extensive experience, expertise and insight to our Board in the areas of audit, risk management and corporate governance.
 In addition to her expertise in audit and tax issues developed in part as a senior manager at Ernst & Whinney (predecessor to Ernst & Young LLP), Ms. Kirtley also brings corporate management experience from her tenure at Vermont American Corporation, including the positions of Treasurer, Vice President Finance and Chief Financial Officer at that company.
 She has served as Chairman of the American Institute of Certified Public Accountants, Chairman of the AICPA Board of Examiners, and is a U.S. member of the Board of the International Federation of Accountants.
-Ms. Kirtley has served as a director of U.S. Bancorp since 2006 (including as the chairman of its audit committee).
-Ms. Kirtley also served as a director of Alderwoods Group, Inc. from 2002 until its merger with Service Corporation International in 2006, including service as chairman of its audit committee.
+Ms. Kirtley has served as a director of U.S. Bancorp since 2006 (including as the chairman of its audit committee and a member of its governance and executive committees) and as a director of ResCare, Inc. since 1998 (including as the chairman of its audit committee).
+Ms. Kirtley also served as a director of Alderwoods Group, Inc. from 2002 until its merger with Service Corporation International in 2006, including service as chairman of its audit committee, and as a director of Lancer Corporation from 1999 until it was acquired by Hoshizaki Electric Co., Ltd. in 2006, including service on its compensation committee and as chairman of its audit committee.